bbauska/front-end-web-ui/README.md

 ### **Objectives and Outcomes**

-In this exercise, you will learn to set up NPM scripts by modifying the *package.json* file.
+In this exercise, you will learn to set up NPM scripts by modifying the <i>package.json</i> file.
 At the end of this exercise, you will be able to:

--   Watch for changes to the *styles.scss* file and automatically compile it to the css file.
+-   Watch for changes to the <i>styles.scss</i> file and automatically compile it to the css file.
 -   Run multiple NPM scripts in parallel using parallelshell NPM module.

 ### **Moving JS to Script file**

--   Create a folder named *js* and in that folder create a file named *scripts.js*.
+-   Create a folder named <i>js</i> and in that folder create a file named <i>scripts.js*.
--   Open *index.html* and from this file cut out all the JQuery script that we added to it and move the code to the *scripts.js* file that we created above.
+-   Open <i>index.html</i> and from this file cut out all the JQuery script that we added to it and move the code to the <i>scripts.js</i> file that we created above.
--   Then, update the *index.html* file to include the *scripts.js* file by adding the following line:
+-   Then, update the <i>index.html</i> file to include the <i>scripts.js</i> file by adding the following line:

 **\<script src="js/scripts.js"\>\</script\>**

--   Add the same line to the scripts block in *aboutus.html* and *contactus.html*:
+-   Add the same line to the scripts block in <i>aboutus.html</i> and <i>contactus.html*:

 ### **Watching for Changes and Parallelshell**

--   First, we install two NPM packages *onchange* and *parallelshell* as follows:
+-   First, we install two NPM packages <i>onchange</i> and <i>parallelshell</i> as follows:

 **npm install --save-dev onchange@3.3.0 parallelshell@3.0.2**

--   Then, add the following two script items to *package.json* if you are doing the exercise on a MacOS computer or a Linux computer:
+-   Then, add the following two script items to <i>package.json</i> if you are doing the exercise on a MacOS computer or a Linux computer:

     **"watch:scss": "onchange 'css/\*.scss' -- npm run scss",**